zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 13. If tests fail, highlight the failing test
 14. Use `/fix` to correct issues
-15. **Goal**: All tests passing, 80%+ coverage
+15. **Goal**: All tests passing, 80%+ coverage **Reflection**:
+   - How effective was `/tests` in generating initial test cases?
+   - How did asking for additional test cases improve coverage?

 ### Part B: Create a Test Agent for Coverage Analysis
 1. Create a test agent.